cwendorf/CALM/docs/examples/usingContrasts.md

 ## cylMD2      -0.7593074  0.9203038 -0.8250616 4.160721e-01
 ```

 The intercept is equivalent to the mean of the group means.
-Remaining parameters represent the difference between each group and the grand mean.
+Parameters represent the difference between each group and the grand mean.
 The last group is not compared.

 #### Example: Helmert (Forward) Contrasts

 ```r
 contrasts(mtcars$cyl) = helmert.forward(3)